pretix/pretix/doc/development/api/exporter.rst

         return MyExporter

 Some exporters might also prove to be useful, when provided on an organizer-level.
-In order to declare your exporter as capable of providing a exports spanning multiple events, your plugin should listen for this signal and return the subclass of ``pretix.base.exporter.BaseExporter`` that we'll provide in this plugin::
+In order to declare your exporter as capable of providing exports spanning multiple events, your plugin should listen for this signal and return the subclass of ``pretix.base.exporter.BaseExporter`` that we'll provide in this plugin::

     from django.dispatch import receiver